I. Ella A. Boole

-Ella Boole (Ella Alexander) was born in 1858 into a prosperous family in Ohio.
+Ella Boole (Ella Alexander Boole) was born in 1858 into a prosperous family in Ohio.
 From the College of Wooster she received both a bachelor’s and a master’s degree.
 During her college education she developed strong skills in public speaking.

 Married Temperance Activist

 She married a prominent Methodist minister, William Boole.
 He was active in temperance work.
-Appropriately, they lived in Prohibition Park on Long Island, New York.
+They lived in Prohibition Park on Long Island, New York.
 Influenced by her husband, Ella Boole joined the Woman’s Christian Temperance Union (WCTU) in 1883.
-She then skillfully and effectively organized new groups or unions.
+She then skillfully and effectively organized new chapters or unions.

 Ella Boole advanced rapidly.
 In 1891 she became vice-president of the New York State WCTU.
-Several years later she became president of the state union.
 She held that leadership position until 1925.
 The exception was a six-year period (1903-1909).
 During that time she promoted temperance as an officer in the Presbyterian Church home mission program.
-Ella Boole worked to obtain the prohibition of alcohol in military installations, Indian reservations, and government buildings.
+Ella Boole worked to obtain the prohibition of alcohol in military bases,, Indian reservations, and government buildings.

 WCTU & WWCTU President